-The origins of the word ‘meditation’ come from the Latin word ‘meditari‘ meaning to ‘ponder’.
-Meditation is also commonly associated with ‘contemplation’.
-That ‘pondering’ or contemplation is generally performed on an object of attention, which we will discuss in more depth later.
+The origins of the word ‘meditation’ come from the Latin word ‘meditari‘ meaning to ponder.
+Meditation is also commonly associated with contemplation.
+Meditation is generally performed on an object of attention, which we will discuss in more depth later.

-If you notice carefully (which we often don’t), the word ‘meditation’ shares a common ‘part’ with another well known word ‘medicine’.
+If you notice carefully, the word ‘meditation’ shares a common root with another well known word ‘medicine’.
 ‘Medi’.
-As we generally associate ‘medicine’ with healing the ‘body’ from illness or injury, so to with ‘meditation’ insofar as it is considered to be healing the ‘mind’.
+As we generally associate ‘medicine’ with healing the ‘body’ from illness or injury, so to with ‘meditation’.
+Meditation could be descibed as healing the mind.

-Jon Kabat Zinn recently remarked that is through stillness that the opportunity to ‘heal’ begins – The body and mind gets a chance to rest, and tensions and stress dissolve.
+Jon Kabat Zinn recently remarked that through stillness the opportunity to ‘heal’ begins – The body and mind gets a chance to rest, and tensions and stress dissolve.

 The Tools of Meditation

-First, as mentioned earlier, it generally involves placing the mind on an object of attention.
-It could be the breath (as is common in the Buddhist tradition), it might be on a mantra, as in the Vedic tradition, or it might even involve meditating on an idea or question.
-Today, through the apps that are available online, one can also experience meditations that are guided by a teacher’s voice which may involve some form of visualisation.
+First, meditation generally involves placing the mind on an object of attention.
+It could be the breath, it might be on a mantra, as in the Vedic tradition, or it might even involve meditating on an idea or question.
+Anything can serve as the object of attention.

 I remember fondly spending one weekend on a Buddhist retreat in 2009 meditating on the concept of ‘love’.
-Needless to say, I was feeling quite amorous afterwards!
 Whatever object that is, it serves as the ‘anchor’ for the meditation.